uwfiberlab/FM_Segmentation_DAS/paper.md

 ## Methods:
 * describe the pipeline for the model as well as the training utilized for the model

+### Model:
+* Adaptation from Qibin's model which recreates the decoder for phase picking utlization

+### Phase Picking:
+* Took previously phase picked data and created masks by removing outliers and reinterpolating p-wave and s-wave picks for a shallow gradient

+### :Training
+* will take masks and input into the dataset using train test split and evaluate performance using Loss curves + performance metrics.

 ## Results
 * undergo an evaluation of how the methods were utilized and how well it was able to segment out specific waves
 * Focus of phase picking for segmentation - method perspection